yibin7/dotnet-album-viewer/Readme.md

 docker-compose up -d
 ```

-That compiles the app using a Docker container, and then runs the app in distributed mode with one contaienr for the ASP.NET Core app, and one container for SQL Server.
+That compiles the app using a Docker container, and then runs the app in distributed mode with one container for the ASP.NET Core app, and one container for SQL Server.

 To run in a single container using SQLite instead of SQL Server, just run: